Skip to main content

 Problem

 The COVID-19 pandemic ushered in an unprecedented period in recent history characterized by the rapid spreading of the virus, grave concern for public safety, and the implementation of guidelines for social distancing and other precautions.
 Early in the pandemic, older adults were at substantially increased risk of morbidity and mortality due to COVID-19.
-However, little was known about how the pandemic was affecting older adults’ physical, mental, and social health in the short-term; whether these adverse impacts were heightened among sub-populations (e.g., historically marginalized and minoritized groups; those with cognitively decline); and whether resilience or other individual characteristics might reduce the ill-effects of the pandemic.
+However, little was known about how the pandemic was affecting older adults’ physical, mental, and social health in the short-term, whether these adverse impacts were heightened among sub-populations (e.g., among those with cognitive decline), and whether resilience or other individual characteristics might reduce the ill-effects of the pandemic.

 Solution